Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 |    product: levi         | display location: shoe rack  | region: southeast
 |                          |                              | region: southwest

-Going back to our task, we need to update all Shoe Rack Displays in the Northeast region with Images to promote a new Nike product.
+Going back to our task, we need to update all Shoe Rack displays in the Northeast region with images to promote a new Nike product.

-First step, upload the Images to Rise Storage and for each Image we’ll add the following Lookup Value’s
+First, upload the images to Rise Storage.
+Then, for each image, add the following Lookup values:

 |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |---------|-------|------------|-----------|
 |             | display location: window     | region: northeast

-The tagged Image will now appear on any Display, Presentation or Widget that has the display location: shoe rack and region: northeast Tags.
+The tagged image will now appear on any display, presentation or widget that has "display location: shoe rack" and "region: northeast" tags.

-Now let’s say that you need to run a promotion where you are discounting a Northface product, nationwide, by 15% for all Display Locations.
-To do this, you would like to add the discount amount, as an overlay on the Image of the Northface product being discounted.

-To achieve this, we’ll use a Freeform Tag.

 _ _ _

+Now, let’s say that you need to run a promotion where you are discounting a Northface product, nationwide, by 15% for all display locations.
+To do this, you would like to add the discount amount as an overlay on the image of the Northface product being discounted.

+To achieve this, we’ll use a Freeform tag.
+_ _ _

 ####Freeform Tag

-A Freeform tag is made up of a Name and Freeform Text.
-As you tag an Image or Video with a Freeform Tag, you will specify what the Freeform Text is on-the-fly, as you tag your Image.
-That Freeform Text is then available as metadata where it can be appear as an overlay onto the Image you’ve tagged.
+A Freeform tag is made up of a name and some freeform text.
+When you tag an image or video with a Freeform tag, you can specify the freeform text on the fly, when you tag your image.
+That freeform text is then available as metadata, where it can be made to appear as an overlay onto the image that you’ve tagged.

-As a comparison, when we setup our Lookup Tags we predefined the Lookup Values.
-For our Product Lookup Tag, the Lookup Values were Nike, Northface and Levi.
+As a comparison, when we setup our Lookup tags we predefined the Lookup values.
+For our Product Lookup Tag, the Lookup values were Nike, Northface and Levi.

-Freeform Tags on the other hand, have no Lookup Value.
-The Freeform Text could be considered the equivalent to a Lookup Value with one key difference, Freeform Value are created on-the-fly as you Tag an Image or Video.
+Freeform tags, on the other hand, have no Lookup value.
+The freeform text could be considered the equivalent to a Lookup value with one key difference: freeform values are created on the fly as you tag an image or a video.
+_ _ _

-First, we need to create a new Freeform Tag.
-We’ll name it, Discount.
-The Table below represents a complete inventory of all Tags we’ll have afterwards.
+First, create a new Freeform tag.
+Name it "discount".
+The table below represents a complete inventory of all tags we’ll have afterwards.

-Notice the Freeform Tag “discount:” has no Freeform Value.
-The Freeform Value will be defined when you add the Freeform Tag to the Image.
+Notice that the Freeform Tag “discount:” has no Freeform value.
+The Freeform value will be defined when you add the Freeform tag to the image.

+With the Freeform tag created, you can now tag the image(s) of the Northface product that is being discounted.
+Once complete, the image will have the following tags:

 | Tag Name |  Tag Name: Lookup Value |  Tag Name: Lookup Value  | Tag Name: Lookup Value |
 |----------|-------------------------|--------------------------|------------------------|